et-com/etcom/lessons/github/jekyll.md

 serving with your favorite web server.
 ```

 What's that mean?
-You can use Jekyll to create a static blog for free using GitHub Pages.
+You can use Jekyll to create a static blog for free using GitHub Pages - actually, all of GitHub Pages runs Jekyll.

 ## Why use Jekyll?

-Jekyll allows you to write posts and pages in Markdown and other text formats - like HTML or Liquid.
-So rather than writing <p> tages and <a> tags, you can write in Markdown and let Jekyll do the markup.
+Jekyll allows you to write posts and pages in Markdown as well as other text formats (like HTML or Liquid).
+Which can make writing a lot easier.
+Also, Jekyll builds your static site, that means you don't have to worry about databases, a cms, dealing with comments - you can just write and publish.

 ## Setting up Jekyll